drawidsw/school-district-analysis/README.md

 We used the Jupyter notebook and Python's pandas module to analyze the data.
 In a nitshell, the pandas model provides us with:

-* Dataframes: A fataframe is a table where each row is indexed.
+* Dataframes: A dataframe is a table where each row is indexed.
 This is Excel's equivalent of a spreadsheet.
 * Series: A series is a specific column from the dataframe, where each entry is indexed as well.
 This is Excel's equivalent of a column.
+* A lot of utility functions to manipulate dataframes and series.

 Using Python's pandas module and the Jupyter notebook gives us several advantages over using Excel.
 Some of them are listed below.
 * Python is a widespread and a general purpose programming language with a lot of inbuilt support for various data structrutes (such as lists, tuples, dictionaries), string manipulation and offers many add-on packages.
 Python is superior to VBA (Excel's programming language) in that regard.